Frequently Asked Questions

 Usually the first two sessions are assessment appointments (sometimes a longer assessment period is required).
 During the assessment, you will have the opportunity to talk through your difficulties and concerns, and express your hopes and goals for psychological therapy.
 We will work together to start developing a shared understanding of your difficulties, such as why they have developed and what may contribute to them.

-By the end of the assessment, we will agree on the next steps, and whether or not psychological therapy is likely to be helpful.
+By the end of the assessment, we will discuss a therapy plan and agree on the next steps.
 There is no obligation for you to continue to therapy / intervention following the assessment.

 Should I bring anything with me when I come for the assessment?

 You do not need to bring anything with you.
-Some clients like to bring personal notes or diaries with them to act as aide memoirs but this is an exception rather than a rule and is by no means necessary.
+Some clients like to bring personal notes or diaries with them to remind themselves of what is covered, but this is by no means necessary.

 Will I need to talk about my childhood?